DoghouseMedia/matomo-form-analytics-custom-field-tracker/README.md

 ### Debug Mode

-Enable debug logging to see detailed information about field tracking:
+Enable debug logging to see detailed information about field tracking.
+Debug mode is controlled globally and affects all field instances:

 ```javascript
 // Enable debug logging